moneroguides/2x01-an-introduction-to-mining/script.md

 For greater context; as of the 15^th of May 2022, the global hash rate of the Monero network is around 2,8 GH/s.
 One of the most powerful server grade CPUs currently available, retailing for around €6500 can achieve a hash rate of 100 kH/s.

 Just to start, the attacker would need more than 28000 of these CPUs costing over €182m.
-This is obviously quite a simple and brutal estimation and it may be simpler to hijack an existing pools capabilites, however it illustrates the point well enough.
+This is obviously quite a simple and brutal estimation and it may be simpler to hijack an existing pools capabilities, however it illustrates the point well enough.

 Next we could consider the more realistic scenario, a group takes control.